Deepal E07 vs Subaru Trailseeker

 The Verdict

-The Deepal E07 takes 6 of 9 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Deepal E07 and Subaru Trailseeker trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Subaru Trailseeker has a clear edge.
 The Deepal E07 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions